MonPlan/branding/catalog/LOGOS.md

 # Logos

-Use of the monPlan Brand, monPlan brand can be used across web.
+Use of the MonPlan Brand, MonPlan brand can be used across web.

 MonPlan currently has 3 acceptable forms of capitalisation that are acceptable, and depend on the situation in which you are presenting.